CyberFlameGO/svnpython/Doc/library/collections.rst

-In addition to containers, the collections module provides some ABCs (abstract base classes) that can be used to test whether a class provides a particular interface, for example, is it hashable or a mapping.
+In addition to containers, the collections module provides some ABCs (abstract base classes) that can be used to test whether a class provides a particular interface, for example, is it hashable or a mapping, and some of them can also be used as mixin classes.

-.. versionchanged:: 2.6
-   Added abstract base classes.

 ABCs - abstract base classes
 ----------------------------